 The United States Post Office also determines the pricing structure for a postcard based on its size.
 According to their guidelines, postcards must be rectangular and a maximum of 4.25-inches by 6-inches with a thickness of 0.016-inch to have a first class mail classification.
 Any postcard outside of these guidelines receives a classification of a letter or large envelope.
 These classifications come with an additional postage cost.

-A postcard that is 6-inches by 11-inches is the ideal choice to ensure that it stands out in a crowd of other mailing pieces.
-The introduction of a new product, service or business location may benefit from a larger, non-standard category size.
-The larger size catches a customer’s eye quickly and motivates that person to take action.
-Smaller size postcards of 5.5-inches by 8.5-inches are cost-effective, which can be beneficial when running a postcard campaign on a tight budget.
+A postcard that is 6-inches by 11-inches is the best postcard size to ensure that it stands out, catches a customer’s eye quickly and motivates them to take action.
+Smaller size postcards of 5.5-inches by 8.5-inches are cost-effective, which can be beneficial when a campaign is on a tight budget.

 The ideal size for a postcard varies from one company to the next.
 It is a decision that centers on the type of campaign a company runs, the message that customers will receive and the overall budget of a campaign.

 The overall design of a postcard is critical to the success of a postcard marketing campaign.
 Taking the time to create powerful content and select the perfect size postcard will mean nothing if the design does not optimize these elements.
 Several elements are crucial for an effective postcard design.